-- Hip dysplasia (abnormality of the hip joints causing pain and disability) breed mean score 13.9 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 13.1 (parents should be lower)

-- Eye disease: Progressive retinal atrophy (PRA) (annual testing) (gradual loss of vision); Hereditary cataract (HC) (annual testing); Persistent hyperplastic primary vitreous (PHPV) (litter screening); Persistent pupillary membrane (PPM) (litter screening); Multifocal retinal dysplasia (MRD) (litter screening)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing); Hereditary cataract (HC) (annual testing); Persistent hyperplastic primary vitreous (PHPV) (litter screening); Persistent pupillary membrane (PPM) (litter screening); Multifocal retinal dysplasia (MRD) (litter screening)

 DNA Tests Available